Dr. Marquisha Lawrence Scott

 September 2019 - Present

 As an assistant professor, Scott is focused on building her career as a scholar and educator.
-While her research will expand on the impact of globalization on community organizations and communities (e.g. youth economic and social preparation), she will be committed to educating the next generation of social workers.
-She will teach the following courses: 1) Community & Organizational Change: Theory for Practice; 2) Power, Privilege, & Oppression; and 3) Spirituality & Social Work.
+Her research centers on supporting religious congregations as they impact community outcomes.
+Using Afrofuturist, feminist, and mediating structures theories, Scott helps congregations and communities reimagine and strategize for meaningful futures.
+She also teaches the following courses: 1) Community & Organizational Change: Theory for Practice; 2) Power, Privilege, & Oppression; 3) Spirituality & Social Work; and 4) Critical Approaches to Facilitating and Teaching: Anti-racist, Feminist, and Queer Pedagogies.

 August 2016 - August 2019